CrowdHailer/CrowdHailer.github.io/_posts/2015-12-19-capability-objects.md

 This means that if we pass the error to a logger which then throws it we still get the correct stacktrace.*

 In production it is not useful to throw errors.
-The customer is unlikely interested in a stacktrace.
+The customer is unlikely to be interested in a stacktrace.
 Additionally one bad callback is no reason to not call the other callbacks.
 The best case is that one bad callback is not important and its effect may not be visible to the user.
 If errors are occurring in production we want to be notified about them and let the user carry on.

 Conversely in development errors should be thrown.
 As developers we want notification of broken code as soon as possible.
-The dispatcher to be aware of a choice of error handling strategy.
+The dispatcher does not need to be aware of a choice of error handling strategy.
-Instead it can simply be passed an appropriate logger.
+Instead it can simply be passed to an appropriate logger.

 {% highlight js %}
 // Development